top of page

 EMOM – Every Minute on the Minute

 40 seconds of work, 20 second recovery.
-I love to use EMOMs by super-setting four exercises together (an upper body exercise, a lower body exercise, a strength builder for the core, and a cardio exercise).
+I love to use EMOMs by combining four exercises together (an upper body exercise, a lower body exercise, a strength builder for the core, and a cardio exercise) into one superset.
 I will repeat a superset three times before moving onto the next superset.

 For ladders, I choose two exercises that can be done together, such as bicep curls and shoulder press, then “ladder” them as follows:

-Just a reminder that I am here to help you find your best self and highest potential however you need, even if that means working out from home.
-Remember, great challenges can lead to incredible breakthroughs.
+Remember, I am here to help you find your best self and highest potential however you need, even if that means working out from home.
+Great challenges can lead to incredible breakthroughs, no matter where you exercise.
 Hit me up if you have questions!
 XOXO, Mindy

 Article by Mindy Cochran.
 Mindy is a practitioner, teacher, and performer of aerial silks, aerial hammock, and aerial hoop; as well as a health columnist for Montana Woman Magazine.
 Her column shares expertise for elevating health & wellness that she has acquired through her certifications as a personal trainer, nutrition coach and life coach.

-To connect with Mindy on Instagram, please visit: www.instagram.com/aerial.mindy; or visit her Linktree here.
+To connect with Mindy, please visit: www.instagram.com/aerial.mindy; or visit her Linktree here.

 Comments